Aldrindebbarma/ALDRIN_CSE7_Nutrilite/README.md

 dotenv for environment variables

-CORS, helmet, express-validator for security
+CORS, helmet, and express-validator for security

  #### Database:
 PostgreSQL (hosted locally, or via services like Railway, Supabase, or Render)